 Rhine Falls Boat Ride

 If watching the Rhine Falls from the river banks isn’t good enough for you, you can choose from 4 different boat rides for a more exhilarating experience.
-We took the short 15-minute roundtrip that gets as close as possible to the falls and didn’t regret it.
+We took the short 15-minute roundtrip that gets as close as possible to the falls.
 The Rhine Falls boat rides are colour coded to make your choice easier.

 |Yellow Rock Tour||Stops at the Rheinfallfelsen where you can get off and climb to the top of the rock.||CHF 20|